danrusei/danube-go/README.md

 ctx := context.Background()
 topic := "/default/test_topic"
+consumerName := "test_consumer"
+subscriptionName := "test_subscription"
-// choose Exclusive subscription, but could be Shared as well subType := danube.Exclusive
+subType := danube.Exclusive

-// create the client Consumer instance consumer, err := client.NewConsumer(ctx).
+consumer, err := client.NewConsumer(ctx).
-    WithConsumerName("test_consumer").
+    WithConsumerName(consumerName).
     WithTopic(topic).
-    WithSubscription("test_subscription").
+    WithSubscription(subscriptionName).
     WithSubscriptionType(subType).
     Build()
 if err != nil {
     log.Fatalf("Failed to initialize the consumer: %v", err) }

-// subscribe to the newly created subscription consumerID, err := consumer.Subscribe(ctx) if err != nil {
+// Request to subscribe to the topic and create the resources on the Danube Broker if err := consumer.Subscribe(ctx); err != nil {
     log.Fatalf("Failed to subscribe: %v", err)
 }
-log.Printf("The Consumer with ID: %v was created", consumerID)
+log.Printf("The Consumer %s was created", consumerName)

-// Receiving messages
-streamClient, err := consumer.Receive(ctx)
+// Request to receive messages stream, err := consumer.Receive(ctx)
 if err != nil {
     log.Fatalf("Failed to receive messages: %v", err) }

-for {
-    msg, err := streamClient.Recv()
-    if err != nil {
-        log.Fatalf("Error receiving message: %v", err)
-        break
-    }
+// consume the messages from the go channel for msg := range stream {
     fmt.Printf("Received message: %+v\n", string(msg.GetPayload()))

 }
 ```

-⚠️ This library is currently under active development and may have missing or incomplete functionalities.
-Use with caution.

 ## Contribution

+I'm working on improving and adding new features.
+Please feel free to contribute or report any issues you encounter.

 ### Use latest DanubeApi.proto file